Articles of Association

 Modifying the articles of association requires approval by a 2/3 majority of eligible voters.

-As a minimum requirement, decision minutes will be kept to record the passed resolutions.
+As a minimum requirement, decision minutes will be kept recording the passed resolutions.

 The tenure shall be three years.
-Re-election shall be admissible once.
+Re-election shall be admissible twice.

 The board of directors is competent for managing ongoing operations and the association's external representation.
 The board of directors will issue regulations and may install work groups/specialist teams.
 To achieve the association's purpose, the board of directors may employ or hire individuals against adequate remuneration.